 Making hemp even more versatile is its ability to be mixed with other fibres.
 When blended with other fibres hemp can increase its uses.
 For example, if blended with bamboo, hemp remains highly durable and takes on the softer feel of bamboo fibres.

-19. Anti-Microbial and Mould Resistant
+19. Anti-bacterial and Mould Resistant

-Hemp not only has naturally mould resistant properties but is anti-microbial and anti-fungal.
+Hemp not only has naturally mould resistant properties but is anti-bacterial and anti-fungal.
 This makes it an ideal fabric for use in clothing that is worn close to the skin or in intimate areas, making it a perfect fabric for underclothes and socks.
 It’s anti-microbial element also makes it a valuable material for use in the bedding industry.